+Goods are generally sold on cash terms.
 Contract work-in-progress represent production yachts backed by customers' orders.
-As it is the Group's policy to obtain deposits before commencement of construction work and only ship finished products to customers or independently-owned dealers upon payment, the risk of default by customers or independently-owned dealers associated with contract work-in-progress is not significant as the Group usually accepts cash payment and in certain circumstances, the Group accepts a combination of cash and a trade-in yacht as payment.
+As it is the Group's policy to obtain deposits before commencement of construction work and only ship finished products to customers upon payment, the risk of default by customers associated with contract work-in-progress is not significant as the Group usually accepts cash payment and in certain circumstances, the Group accepts a combination of cash and a trade-in yacht as payment.